-Section A. Section 105.055, RSMo 1994, and section 105.058, RSMo Supp.
-1999, are repealed and two new sections enacted in lieu thereof, to be known as sections 105.055 and 105.058, to read as follows:
+Section A. Sections 105.055 and 610.028, RSMo, are repealed and two new sections enacted in lieu thereof, to be known as sections 105.055 and 610.028, to read as follows:

 105.055.
-1. No supervisor or appointing authority of any state agency shall prohibit any employee of the agency from discussing the operations of the agency, either specifically or generally, with any member of the legislature or the state auditor.
+1. No supervisor or appointing authority of any state agency shall prohibit any employee of the agency from discussing the operations of the agency, either specifically or generally, with any member of the legislature [or the], state auditor, attorney general, or any state official or body charged with investigating such alleged misconduct.

-2. No supervisor or appointing authority of any state agency shall:

-(1) Prohibit a state employee from or take any disciplinary action whatsoever against a state employee for the disclosure of any alleged prohibited activity under investigation or any related activity, or for the disclosure of information which the employee reasonably believes evidences:

-(a) A violation of any law, rule or regulation; or

-(b) Mismanagement, a gross waste of funds or abuse of authority, or a substantial and specific danger to public health or safety, if the disclosure is not specifically prohibited by law; or
+- 2. No supervisor or appointing authority of any state agency shall: - (1) Prohibit a state employee from or take any disciplinary action whatsoever against a state employee for the disclosure of any alleged prohibited activity under investigation or any related activity, or for the disclosure of information which the employee reasonably believes evidences: - (a) A violation of any law, rule or regulation; or - (b) Mismanagement, a gross waste of funds or abuse of authority, or a substantial and specific danger to public health or safety, if the disclosure is not specifically prohibited by law; or - (2) Require any such employee to give notice to the supervisor or appointing authority prior to making any such report. - 3.
+This section shall not be construed as: - (1) Prohibiting a supervisor or appointing authority from requiring that an employee inform the supervisor or appointing authority as to legislative requests for information to the agency or the substance of testimony made, or to be made, by the employee to legislators on behalf of the employee to legislators on behalf of the agency;